 What Should You Cash In First When You Retire?

-The best way to answer this question is to first simulate your cashflow and changes in income and expenses during retirement.
-Then, take your results to a financial planner, who can check them using software that is more sophisticated than that usually available to non-specialists.
+The best way to answer this question is to first simulate your cash flow and changes to the inflow and outflow of your money in retirement.
+Then, take your results to a financial planner, who can check them using software that is more sophisticated than the tools that are usually available to consumers.

 Here are some general recommendations: